 The time between each concrete lift is based upon when the concrete achieves initial set.
 Consult with the selected concrete manufacturer for confirmation of initial setting times.
+The initial setting time for SCC is generally 2-3 hours from time of dispatch.
 The design engineer needs to account for any possible cold joints that may occur at pour breaks.
-Particularly if the cold joint is below ground water table position.
+Particularly if the cold joint is below permanent water table.
 Note: Dincel 275 profiles are available in standard lengths of up to 6.525m.
 For taller walls, longer profiles can be specially ordered or alternatively use multiple profiles spliced together.